NatsukiBot/api/README.md

 ## Realtime Updates

-If you use the API (whether it be my production instance, or your local instance) to make a website/dashboard/etc., you can connect to it with Socket.io to get live updates every time a CREATE, POST, or PUT endpoint is hit.
+If you use the API (whether it be my production instance, or your local instance) to make a website/dashboard/etc, you can connect to it with Socket.io to get live updates every time a CREATE, POST, or PUT endpoint is hit.

 This is perfect for a Discord bot that updates the API, and you want to use the new data immediately in a web interface without having to send another request to the API.
 The API will just send you the data automatically.

 ## Data Policy

-All data stored by the API is publicly available and accesible under reasonable limit.
+All data stored by the API is publicly available and accessible under reasonable limit.

 Any person has the ability to view the data, but can not modify, create, or delete data from the server.